-Identifying your full, true legal entitlement can be a difficult task but thankfully our specialist advisors are here to help manage this process on your behalf.
+Identifying your full benefit can be a difficult task but thankfully our specialist advisors are here to optimize your award on your behalf.

 If you would like to find out how much your business could be owed call us now.

 I’ve heard if I’ve benefitted from grants and subsidies this may affect my claim – how is that?

 If your business has received any subsidies and/or grants, then it could be that your need to apply for tax relief under the governments RDEC scheme.

 In most cases, the research and development tax benefit are paid at a rate of 11% where grants are involved.